UCLALibrary/festerize/README.md

 To create a new release:

+1. Make sure you don't have any unstaged changes.
-1. Update the version number in `setup.py`.
-1. Push a new Git tag using the new version number:
+1. Update the version number in `setup.py` and push a new Git tag using the new version number:
     ```
     #!/bin/bash

     NEXT_VERSION=0.1.0

+    sed -i -e "s/version=\".\+\"/version=\"$NEXT_VERSION\"/" setup.py
+    git add setup.py
+    git commit -m "v$NEXT_VERSION"
+    git push origin main

-    git tag -s $NEXT_VERSION -m "Tagging \"v$NEXT_VERSION\" for release"
+    git tag -s $NEXT_VERSION
     git push origin $NEXT_VERSION
     ```
 1. Create a new release using the GitHub UI.